LukasKolletzki/McBlog/README.md

     "whatever": "whatever content"
 }
 @@@
-This is the article content.
-You can write your article here with regular Markdown.
+This is the article or page content.
+You can write your article or page here with regular Markdown.
 ```
 Notice, that the code between the two `@@@` has to be valid JSON.
-This JSON gets parsed and is available through the variable `articles` in your template.
+This JSON gets parsed and is available through the variable `articles` or `page` in your template.
 That means, that you can write what ever you want into this JSON, it will be available in your template.

 ##Theming
 McBlog uses [RainTPL](http://raintpl.com), a very simple but powerful template engine.